learn-co-curriculum/phase-1-control-flow-lab/README.md

 // => true
 ```

-It seems like that expression should evaluate to `false` because `5` is not
+It seems like that expression should evaluate to `false` because `5` is not less
-less than `4`.
-However, we're forgetting about the order of operations — let's
+than `4`.
+However, we're forgetting about the order of operations &mdash; let's
 think about how the JavaScript engine evaluates that expression.
 First, the
 engine compares `2 < 5`, which evaluates to `true`.
 At that point, it's as
 though the value `true` has replaced `2 < 5` in the expression, resulting in